davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 * Connect to the host using ssh/PuTTY

+The template also sets up flow logs for the VPC.
+So navigate to `CloudWatch` -> `Logs` and you should see a log group for this lab.
+Depending on what you called your stack, it will be called `loggrp-vpc-ec2-ssh-lab`.

+It can take several minutes for AWS to provision the flow log so you may have to wait before you see anything in that log group.
+Once it is established you should see an entry for the elastic network interface (ENI) and when you select that, a log of network activity to your VPC.

+This feed is not in real time, it will take several minutes to refresh with the latest data.
+What you should see is traffic from your desktop to your instance on port 22 and Network Time Protocol (NTP) traffic from the instance on port 123 being ACCEPTED, as defined in the security group.

+You will also see traffic from other external sources and maybe from the instance itself to other services being REJECTED.
+This is why it is important to lock down your security groups and NACLs.

+If you are unfamiliar with the flow logs format, see this [document](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#flow-log-records).

 ## Troubleshooting

 If you cannot connect to the host, the problem is most likely at your desktop end of the connection.

-Check that
+Check that...

 * You are specifying the correct path to the SSH key file

-* Check you have changed the permissions on the key file so only you can read it
+* You have changed the permissions on the key file so only you can read it

+* You are logging in as ec2-user

-* Check that your firewall is not blocking connections on port 22
+* Your firewall is not blocking connections on port 22

+Any issues need to be resolved before proceeding with the other labs.